Hamiltonian structure of rational isomonodromic deformation systems: Introduction and results

 In \cite{HR} the rational $R$-matrix approach was also applied to deriving the five Painlev\'e transcendent equations $P_I$ - $P_{V}$, which are all reductions of $2 \times 2$ rational isomonodromic deformation equations, with pole divisor having total degree $-4$.
 (The $P_{VI}$ case is just a symmetry reduction of the $r=2$ Schlesinger system with $3$ finite simple poles, plus one at $\infty$.)
-In \cite{HTW}, it was applied to rational systems in $L_R^*\grgl(2)$ with an arbitrary number of first order poles at the finite points $\{c_\nu\}_{\nu=1, \dots, N}$ plus an additional irregular singularity of Poincar\'e index $3$ at $\infty$.
-More recently, the $P_{II}$ hierarchy, which consists of (reduced) isomonodromic deformation systems involving $2 \times 2$ polynomial Lax matrices of any degree was similarly treated \cite{MaMo}, using the same rational $R$-matrix Poisson bracket structure.
-After the present paper was completed, another work appeared \cite{MMA}, concerning the Hamiltonian representation of rational $2 \times 2$ isomonodromic systems from a somewhat different perspective.
+In \cite{HTW}, it was applied to rational systems in $L_R^*\grgl(2)$ with an arbitrary number of first order poles at the finite points $\{c_\nu\}_{\nu=1, \dots, N}$ plus an additional irregular singularity of Poincar\'e index $2$ at $\infty$.

-The question that naturally occurs is whether this approach can be extended to the general class of rational isomonodromic deformations systems introduced in \cite{JMU, JM}, in which the Lax matrix is of the form (\ref{Schelsinger_hams}), and the connection has any number of irregular singularities of arbitrary Poincar\'e\ rank at finite points or at $z=\infty$.
+The question that naturally occurs is whether this approach can be extended to the general class of rational isomonodromic deformation systems introduced in \cite{JMU, JM}, in which the Lax matrix is of the form (\ref{Schelsinger_hams}), and the connection has any number of irregular singularities of arbitrary Poincar\'e\ rank at finite points or at $z=\infty$.
 Completing the analysis for the general case is the main purpose of the present work.
 It follows along lines similar to the cases previously treated, but gives a clearer notion of what is meant by the {\it explicit derivative} of the Lax matrix with respect to the further deformation parameters which, as before, are viewed as functions on the phase space.
 As in the previous cases, it turns out that only Casimir elements can play this r\^ole and, in fact, (nearly) all of them do.

 The full set of these provide a transversal, regular foliation complementary to the one given by the symplectic leaves, which are the ``dressing transformation'' orbits under the $R$-matrix Lie algebra structure.
 In addition to the pole loci $\{c_\nu\}_{\nu = 1, \dots, N}$, the further Casimir elements that serve as deformation parameters turn out to coincide with the higher {\it Birkhoff invariants} $\{t^\nu_{ja}\}_{\nu=1, \dots, N, \infty,\, j=1, \dots, d_\nu, \, a=1, \dots, r}$ appearing in \cite{BJL, JMU, JM}, which characterize the formal asymptotic behaviour of a fundamental system near the irregular singular points, but may also be expressed as spectral invariant functions of the Lax matrices, as in eqs.~(\ref{princ_part_coeffs})